 This exquisite floral design is expertly created using the Floral Fantasy Fondant Imprint Mat.
 Perfect for a wedding, shower or birthday celebration, these decadent chocolate tiers will surely tempt all party-goers.

 Taking the Big Step Cake is rated

-Date published: 2010-11-30
+Date published: 2011-05-17